by: Susan Gast / Author, Blogger at Beesville Books, Bored Boomers, and a Food Dehydrating Fanatic!

 Can you dehydrate beef liver?

-Today, learning how to dehydrate beef was on my dehydrating to-do list.
-I find it hard to slice my roast beef (I don't have an electric slicer), so I did the next best thing, and bought the beef pre-sliced and pre-cooked!
+Let's get busy learning all about how to dehydrate beef.
+The first step is to slice your cooked beef.
+I find it hard to slice and I don't have an electric slicer, so I do the next best thing: buy the beef pre-cooked and sliced!

-NOTE: As with leftover chicken from your Sunday Roast Dinner, you can slice up your roast beef—as evenly as possible—and make them similar in size.
-This way, your beef will dehydrate at the same rate of time.
+NOTE: As with leftover beef from your Sunday roast dinner, slice it—as evenly as possible—and make the slices/pieces similar in size.
+This way, your beef dehydrates at the same rate of time.

 1. Arrange your pre-cooked, pre-sliced roast beef slices on your dehydrator trays.